Humanities / Social Sciences Division

 About the Humanities/Social Sciences Division

 The Humanities/Social Sciences Division offers courses in anthropology, art, college skills, communications, criminal justice, dance, English composition, gender and women’s studies, humanities, history, journalism, literature, music, philosophy, political science, reading, sociology, speech, theater, and various foreign languages.
-The division is also home to programs of study in criminal justice and the fine arts.
+The division is also home to programs of study in criminal justice, education and the fine arts.

 Other Areas